-During the three and nine-months ending September 30, 2024, no field exploration was undertaken.
+During the year ended December 31, 2024, no field exploration was undertaken.
 Expenditures related to these projects relate to the administration and maintenance of the concessions as well as a limited program of ongoing rehabilitation work on the Gowganda mining leases.
-This work is part of a program that commenced in 2018 and is focused on safety hazard mitigation related to old workings as well as overall site rehabilitation.
+This rehabilitation work is part of a program that commenced in 2018 and is focused on safety hazard mitigation related to old workings as well as overall site rehabilitation.

-In February 2024, the Company terminated the Brady Option at the Iron Mask & Wilder property agreement and returned 140 claims and 7 mining leases to the vendor.
+In February 2024, the Company terminated the Brady Option agreement at the Iron Mask & Wilder properties and returned 140 claims and 7 mining leases to the vendor.
 BMR has satisfied all legal requirements stipulated under the 2016-2017 Brady Option & Royalty Agreement.